• Skip to primary navigation

 Watching What You Eat Before Taking Your ED Pill

-An ED medication is taken orally, thus, it may not be the greatest idea to have a large meal soon after.
-Sildenafil (Viagra) may not act as quickly if taken with a high-fat meal like steak.
+Most ED medications are taken orally; thus, it may not be the greatest idea to have a large meal soon after.
+Sildenafil (Viagra) may not act as quickly to increase nitric oxide in your body and improve blood flow if taken with a high-fat meal like steak.
 Other erectile dysfunction medicines, such as Avanafil (Stendra), Tadalafil (Adcirca, Cialis), and Vardenafil, can be used either with or without food (Levitra, Staxyn).

 Giving the ED Pill Enough Time to Work

 Most medications for erectile dysfunction have a noticeable waiting period before they begin to work.
 Duration varies by medication.
-The effects of Viagra and Levitra typically kick in within 30 minutes of dosing and persist for a total of 4 hours.
+The effects of phosphodiesterase inhibitors like Viagra and Levitra typically kick in within 30 minutes of dosing and persist for a total of 4 hours.

 Two hours is the minimum amount of time between taking the meds and engaging in sexual activity.
 After ingestion, you might feel its aftereffects for up to 36 hours.